mhmdabdh/img_ingestion/README.md

 Python Modules used:

 pydicom
-- to read the metadata of dicom images using python
+- Read the metadata of dicom images using python

-  - deid
+deid
-  To get files, scrub images
+- To get files, scrub images

-  import shutil   - To
+shutil
+- Move files from one folder to another

-  import os
+os
+- Read files from disk

-  import pathlib
+pathlib
+- Fetch file path

-  import base64
+base64
+- Encode png images to base64

 |     |     |